Facial Scrubs Do More Harm than Good by Physically Irritating the Skin

 Over-the-counter products that contain an alpha hydroxy acid or beta hydroxy acid can achieve the same exfoliation and are safe to use on acne-prone skin.
 These products exfoliate the skin chemically instead of physically.
 In other words, they can be gently applied and do the job of exfoliating without the need to physically rub the skin.

-This usually means using a product containing glycolic acid, which is the most common acid you'll find in over-the-counter chemical exfoliants.
-Glycolic acid products are available in up to 10% strength over-the-counter.
-If you do use a 10% glycolic acid product, make sure not to overuse it.
+This usually means using a product containing glycolic acid, which is the most common acid you’ll find in over-the-counter chemical exfoliants.
+Glycolic acid products are available in up to 10% strength over-the-counter, which is safe when used in moderation.6 If you do use a 10% glycolic acid product, make sure not to overuse it.
 Use it at full strength at most once every other day.

 If You Must Use A Facial Scrub